California Courts of Appeal

-The California Courts of Appeal are the state intermediate appellate courts in the U.S. state of California.
+The California Courts of Appeal are the state intermediate appellate court system of the U.S. state of California.
 The state is geographically divided along county lines into six appellate districts.
+The California Courts of Appeal review appeals from the Superior Courts of California, and any further appeal is to the Supreme Court of California.

-The Courts of Appeal form the largest state-level intermediate appellate court system in the United States, with 106 justices.
+The California Courts of Appeal form the largest state-level intermediate appellate court system in the United States, with 106 justices.